 Build Service

-The build service allows you to compile definitions of jobs, folders, or calendars and check their validity for your Control-M environment.
+You can use the build command to compile definitions of jobs, folders, or calendars and check their validity for your Control-M environment.
 Control-M validation includes basic Control-M rules, such as field length, valid characters, and mandatory fields.
 The build service also checks that the JSON is valid.

 If Control-M Workload Change Manager is part of your solution, the system evaluates definitions according to the relevant site standards.